Dendera Temple complex: Restoration work

-The Supreme Council of Antiquities began the project of restoration and maintenance of the temple in 2005, stopped in 2011, and then resumed in 2017, after the completion of the necessary scientific and archaeological studies along with careful experimental studies using the best methods and modern techniques.
-As of March 2021, the second phase of the restoration has been completed, which includes cleaning of the Great Pillars Hall and restoring the original colors and clarity of painted scenes on walls and ceilings.
-More activity continues at the temple, including a cooperative effort started in 2019 with the French Archaeological delegation, to turn the temple courtyard into an open museum.
+The Supreme Council of Antiquities began the project of restoration and maintenance of the temple in 2005.
+Efforts stopped in 2011 and then resumed in 2017, after the completion of necessary scientific and archaeological studies, along with careful experimental studies using modern techniques.
+As of March 2021, the second phase of the restoration has been completed, which includes cleaning the Great Pillars Hall and restoring the original colors and clarity of painted scenes on walls and ceilings.
+More activity continues at the temple, including a cooperative effort started in 2019 with the French Archaeological delegation to turn the temple courtyard into an open museum.

 Roman mammisi

 The Roman mammisi is a subsidiary building dating to the reigns of Trajan and Marcus Aurelius.
 Numerous reliefs of Trajan making offerings to Egyptian deities can be seen.
+The presence of the Roman mammisi at the Dendera Temple Complex is indicative of the long and complicated history of the Romans in Egypt.
+As seen in the images below, Roman Emperor Trajan is depicted in the reliefs as an Egyptian Pharaoh and he is making offerings to the Egyptian gods.

+Recent discoveries

+In March 2023, during the recent excavations at the site archaeologists uncovered a limestone sphinx.
+This sphinx is depicted with a slight grin and dimples and is thought to have been created in the image of the Roman emperor Claudius.
+On the sphinx's head sits a nemes that has a cobra-shaped tip called a uraeus.